IsaacLeimgruber/ADA_labs_repo/README.md

   [www.topuniversities.com](https://www.topuniversities.com/)
   ([Rankings2018](https://www.topuniversities.com/university-rankings/world-university-rankings/2018)) and
   [hwww.timeshighereducation.com](https://www.timeshighereducation.com/)
   ([Rankings2018](https://www.timeshighereducation.com/world-university-rankings/2018/world-ranking#!/page/0/length/25/sort_by/rank/sort_order/asc/cols/stats)) by identifying the data requests and scrapping some html.

-We then manipulated the data to calcul different ratios which we tried to correlate with the ranking.
+   We computed some statistcs on both ranking, such as ratio between faculty members and students or ratio of international students.
+Some of those were included in the data of the website, some we computed ourselves.

+   We then merged the two into a single Pandas DataFrame.
+With this merged data, we computed correlation between colunm and porposed a way to better rank the universities based on the two ranks.